-Three point to point microwave radio links connect the substations at Cobb and Upper Takaka in Golden Bay to the Hope control centre.
-These links were purchased in conjunction with the 66kV asset transfer in 2014.
-Further microwave radio links are planned to be setup to extend SCADA communications to substations in Golden Bay during 2022/23.
+Five point-to-point microwave radio links connect the substations at Upper Takaka, Cobb and Motupipi in Golden Bay to the Hope control centre.
+Further microwave radio links are planned to be set up to extend SCADA communications to other substations in Golden Bay during 2023/24.

 A mesh radio communications network was installed in 2015 allowing improved communications to 69 field autoreclosers and sectionalisers distributed across the network.
 This system is expandable to incorporate more distribution automation devices in the future.
-The mesh radio system replaces three E band data repeater channels.
+The mesh radio system replaces three E-band data repeater channels.

-The VHF radio telephone network comprises E band FM repeaters at 4 sites.
+The VHF radio telephone network comprises E-band FM repeaters at four sites.
 Approx. 90% of the network area is covered by these repeater sites.
 The repeaters are managed and maintained by a contracted communications company, but the equipment is owned by Network Tasman.